NJ (908) 688-5577

 A bone that extends on the side of the big toe is referred to as a bunion.
 A common reason for this condition to develop can come from wearing shoes that do not provide adequate room for the toes to move freely in.
 The toes may shift, and one toe may overlap the other.
 The toes have limited space to move around in, and this may result in cramping.
 There are other factors that can contribute to the development of bunions, which includes genetics or arthritis.
 Mild relief may be found when the correct size shoes are worn, and this is helpful in preventing pressure that is put on the bunion.
 When this condition exists, a diagnosis is performed, which includes having an X-ray, MRI, or ultrasound taken.
 If you have developed a bunion, it is strongly suggested that you seek the counsel of a podiatrist who can properly treat this ailment.

-If you are suffering from bunions, contact one of our podiatrists of Advanced Podiatry.
+If you are suffering from bunions, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Bunion?